 Motor Vehicle Accident Checklist

-After an accident, there are a few simple steps that you should follow to help ensure that you have the best chance at defending your rights against negligent drivers as well as present evidence for any insurance claims.
+After an accident, there are a few critical steps that you should follow to help ensure that you have the best chance of defending your rights against negligent drivers as well as present evidence for any insurance claims.

 Follow these simple steps after an accident:

-- Get the name, phone and insurance company of other driver(s)
+- Get the name, phone, and contact information of the insurance company of the other driver(s)

-- Make a note of the color, make and model of other vehicle(s)
+- Make a note of the color, make, and model of the other vehicle(s)

 - Make a note of the location of the accident, including any side streets